leonwetzel/TAGtical-Insertion/README.md

-# Computational Semantics
+# TAGtical Insertion
 Contains all code and documentation of the final project of the course Computational Semantics, taught at the University of Groningen.

-The main purpose of APPLICATION_NAME is to tag sentences using semantic tags.
+The main purpose of TAGtical Insertion is to tag sentences using semantic tags.
 These semantic tags are described in detail in [Abzianidze and Bos (2017)](https://www.aclweb.org/anthology/W17-6901.pdf).
  The data used in this application originates from the Parallel Meaning Bank, also known as the PMB ([Abzianidze et al., 2017](https://www.aclweb.org/anthology/E17-2039.pdf)).